 - Greater use of technology to enhance patient care and experience and reduce the administrative burden on GP practices is a key commitment of the General Practice Forward View (GPFV) launched by NHS England in April 2016.
 These figures show significant progress has been made on the ambition to support practices to reduce their workload and achieve a paper-free NHS by 2020.

 - Online services are being offered in addition to the traditional telephone and face-to-face means of interacting with a GP practice.
 Patients can choose the route they prefer.

-For more information please contact Chris Child at: email@example.com
+If you would like more information please follow the email address to contact Chris Child at: [email protected]